Get Your Free Genealogy Forms

 The US federal census is the foundation of genealogical research.
 It’s usually the first record type you examine when beginning your family history search, and continues to be a touchstone as your research progresses.

 Beginning with the first census of 1790 and continuing every 10 years (the most recent available is the 1940 census), the government created a snapshot of America on each census day.
 Uncle Sam not only counted the population, but gathered valuable information for historians and genealogists—names, ages, place of birth, relationships to others, migration patterns, immigration data, citizenship status, ethnic origins, military service and value of real estate or personal property.
-Whether you want an in-depth overview of all the information that each census holds, are curious about special censuses or would like a state-by-state census chart, our free e-book Find Your Ancestors in US Census Records is here to help.

 Getting Started in the Census